-An employee may, upon written request, be granted leave without pay for reasons other than those provided by the County or as an extension of leave granted under FMLA for a period not to exceed a total of six (6) calendar months, provided the Department Head and Human Resources Director determine such leave to be justified and not detrimental to the operations of the administrative area.
+An employee may, upon written request, be granted leave without pay for reasons other than those provided by the County or as an extension of leave granted under FMLA for a period not to exceed a total of six calendar weeks (or 30 work days), provided the Department Head and Human Resources Director determine such leave to be justified and not detrimental to the operations of the administrative area.

-In exceptional cases, such leave may be extended beyond six (6) months by the County Administrator on recommendation by the Department Head and the Director of Human Resources.
+In exceptional cases, such leave may be extended beyond six weeks by the County Administrator on recommendation by the Department Head and the Director of Human Resources.